JayThibs/aws-sagemaker-deploy-sentiment-analysis/README.md

-# Training and Deploying a Sentiment Analysis Model in Amazon SageMaker
+# Training and Deploying a Sentiment Analysis PyTorch Model in Amazon SageMaker

 Small project to train and deploy a deep learning model using Amazon SageMaker.